devmeto5/secure_chat_app/README.md

 ## Overview

 This is a simple secure chat application built using Flask for the backend and HTML for the frontend.
 The application allows users to send and receive encrypted messages using AES encryption.
-The messages are automatically deleted after 3 hours to enhance security
+The messages are automatically deleted after 3 hours to enhance security.

 ## Features